jddf/spec/draft-ucarion-jddf-xx.md

 ## Extending JDDF's syntax

-This document does not describe any extension mechanisms for JSL schema validation, which is described in {{semantics}}.
+This document does not describe any extension mechanisms for JDDF schema validation, which is described in {{semantics}}.
 However, schemas (through the `non-keyword` CDDL rule in {{syntax}) are defined to allow members whose names are not equal to any of the specially-defined keywords (i.e. `definitions`,